 Visitation for the Residence Halls are established by the Office for Residential Life and Housing Services and are intended for academic and healthy socializing.
 Visitation is not designed for overnight co-habitation or extended stays.
 Please check with each area for more specifics.

 General concerns should be addressed to your Resident Advisors/Community Advisors (RA/CA), Graduate House Advisors (GHA), or Graduate Head Residents (GHR).
-Afterwards, please speak with your Resident Director (RD), Area Coordinator (AC) or Assistant Director (AD), and then the 020 Gates Wing, Main Reslife Office if necessary.
+Afterwards, please speak with your Resident Director (RD), or Assistant Director (AD), and then the 020 Gates Wing, Main Reslife Office if necessary.
 Please encourage your student to seek out answers through the campus resources provided (i.e. Area Handbooks, Campus Policies, Housing Guidelines Brochure, and Housing Contract).

 Each Residence Hall is equipped with such amenities as high speed Internet access, cable, vending machines, laundry facilities, and lounge areas.

-Freshmen students will receive information via mail during the summer on what they need to bring and what is not allowed in the Residence Hall.
+Freshman students will receive information via mail during the summer on what they need to bring and what is not allowed in the Residence Hall.
 Upperclassmen receive area specific handbooks listing items that are prohibited.
-In most cases, items prohibited in Freshmen areas, are also prohibited in upperclassmen areas.
+In most cases, items prohibited in freshman areas, are also prohibited in upperclassmen areas.
 Only surge-protected power-cords and multiple outlet power-strips are allowed.
 Also, all lamps must have shades.
 View our Fire Safety Guidelines for more information.

 All of our residence halls have sprinkler systems and updated fire prevention/warning systems.
 Furthermore, Residence Halls are equipped with the necessary safety and security hardware such as smoke detectors and alarm systems, all building access to student rooms are kept locked and each student is issued a University Identification Card (ID) which activates the doors in their respective halls.
 Room door keys are issued to each resident.
 All residents must present a valid University of Rochester ID Card upon when asked by a University official including student staff.